thaddeusdiamond/cardano-nft-vending-machine/README.md

 This package is available from [PyPI](https://pypi.org/) and can be installed using ``pip3``.
 Python <3.8 is currently unsupported at this time.

 	pip3 install cardano-nft-vending-machine
+### Scripts
+In the `scripts/` directory there are several scripts that can be used to help operationalize the vending machine.
+#### initialize_asset_wl.py
+This file should be used exactly once to initialize an asset-based whitelist for an existing NFT policy with *ALL* of the assets that are currently minted.
+Note that the `CONSUMED_DIR` folder is created but left empty so that the vending machine (e.g., started with `main.py`) can use it during running.

+	usage: initialize_asset_wl.py [-h] --blockfrost-project BLOCKFROST_PROJECT --consumed-dir CONSUMED_DIR [--mainnet] --policy-id POLICY_ID [--preview] --whitelist-dir WHITELIST_DIR
+	Initialize an asset-based whitelist for an existing NFT policy optional arguments:
+	-h, --help
+		show this help message and exit
+	--blockfrost-project BLOCKFROST_PROJECT
+		Blockfrost project ID to use for retrieving chain data --consumed-dir CONSUMED_DIR
+		Local folder where consumed whitelist files will go after processing (MUST NOT YET EXIST) --mainnet
+		Run the initializer against mainnet assets (default is False [preprod]) --policy-id POLICY_ID
+		Policy ID of the assets to be whitelisted
+	--preview
+		Run the initializer against preview assets (default is False [preprod]) --whitelist-dir WHITELIST_DIR
+		Local folder where whitelist files are stored (MUST NOT YET EXIST)

+#### upload_wl_usage.py

+This file should be run continuously during a whitelist mint to upload changes in the assets used for consumption by external parties.
+Note that if there are any performance issues (e.g., IOPS throughput) with the local vending machine filesystem it is recommended you not use this file.
+It is kept separate from the main vending machine operation to avoid any synchronization or performance issues as it is not critical.

+	usage: upload_wl_usage.py [-h] --old-wl-file OLD_WL_FILE --out-file OUT_FILE --whitelist-dir WHITELIST_DIR [--credentials CREDENTIALS] [--upload-method UPLOAD_METHOD]
+	Determine if a set of whitelist assets have been recently used in the vending machine optional arguments:
+	-h, --help  show this help message and exit --old-wl-file OLD_WL_FILE
+		Most recent run of this program that was uploaded to cloud storage --out-file OUT_FILE
+		Where to store the new used whitelist information if any changes (can be same as --old-wl-file) --whitelist-dir WHITELIST_DIR
+		Local folder where consumed whitelist files have gone after processing by vending machine --credentials CREDENTIALS
+		JSON-formatted application-specific credentials
+	--upload-method UPLOAD_METHOD
+		Mechanism for uploading changes in whitelist files (e.g., CloudFlare)

 ## APIs
 All API documentation is auto-generated from ``pydoc3``-formatted multi-line strings in the source code.
 A mirror of ``master`` is hosted on [Github Pages](https://thaddeusdiamond.github.io/cardano-nft-vending-machine/cardano/).
 ## Build